Were you or someone you love hurt in a car wreck involving Uber, and are looking for an Uber accident attorney? If so

 If you are in a car that gets hit by an Uber vehicle, the major question will be whether the Uber driver was carrying a passenger or between fares.
 If the other driver had a paying passenger in the vehicle, then the $1m policy limits noted above will apply.
 On the other hand, if the driver was off-duty or between pick-ups, then you may be limited to the driver's personal coverage limits, along with your own coverage, just like in a regular car accident.
 Even in this latter scenario, it is likely that there will be multiple insurance companies involved, probably pointing the finger at each other.

 Ask a Car Accident Lawyer What You Can Do

 You are already doing the right thing by getting answers to your questions.
 In addition to insurance issues, there may be questions concerning medical bills, whether you should attend the traffic court hearing, or how you should you be compensated for damages such as physical pain and the increased risk of later health problems caused by the collision.

 When it comes to medical questions, I ask doctors.
-When it comes to legal questions, I encourage you to get free answers from an experienced car wreck lawyer.
-You can request a free copy of my book on South Carolina car accident law or call my Columbia office today at 803-790-2800.
+When it comes to legal questions, I encourage you to get free answers from an experienced car accident lawyer.
 Crashes involving Uber vehicles tend to have more nuances and potential pitfalls than ordinary car accidents.
 You have already had harm done to you by an unsafe driver, do not allow more harm to occur by being uncertain of your legal rights.
-We are here to help.